 You may wonder how you know this.
 Well, research shows that exposure to UV rays is the primary cause of skin cancer.
 Statistics show skin cancer occurs in Caucasians 33 times more than in blacks; however, blacks have a lower survival rate.
 Two types of skin cancer are caused by exposure to the sun, Basal cell carcinoma and Squamous cell carcinoma.
 Both can present with changes in the skin which may be raised reddish patches, strange bumps, or growths.

-To illustrate this, the picture shows the relationship to skin colour and location and you can see Nigeria is smack dab in the middle of the region with the darkest skin colour for a reason.
+To illustrate this, the picture shows the relationship between skin colour and location and you can see Nigeria is smack dab in the middle of the region with the darkest skin colour for a reason.

 The reason for the skin colour and the location is explained in this picture which shows the intensity of sunlight and location.
 The darkest skin colour pretty much matches the locations with the most intense sunlight.

-Obviously I would recommend that everyone loves the skin they are in and stop lightening their skin.
+Obviously, I would recommend that everyone loves the skin they are in and stop lightening their skin.
 However, since I know it is unlikely here are 5 things you can do to protect your skin and prevent the likelihood of skin cancer.

 Wearing sunscreen is one of the most important things you can do to protect your skin.
 You need to wear a broad-spectrum sunscreen of at least SPF 30, broad-spectrum meaning it protects you from UVA and UVB rays.
 Wear it all day and wear it every day without fail even on days when it appears cloudy and even on days when it rains because UV rays penetrate cloud cover.